morphykuffour/morphykuffour.github.io/_posts/2021-12-29-Dactyl-Manuform.markdown

 always connect the two halves first before connecting to your computer.

 ## Mistakes I made
-Getting the case printed without the Kalih Hot swap holders and using the amoeba PCBs. <br \>
+Getting the case printed without the Kalih Hot swap holders and buying the amoeba PCBs which I ended up not using. <br />
 This would save some money.
-Also the plastic holders in the hotswap case 3D print by Andrew did not really hold the hot swaps in place well, they kept falling out.
+Also the plastic holders in the hotswap case 3D print by Andrew did not really hold the hot swaps in place well, they occasionally fell out.

 ## Helpful Links
 [QMK Firmware Repo](https://github.com/qmk/qmk_firmware)<br />